-Please see downloadable table below for an comparative example of the tax savings calculation by effectively utilizing the prescribed rate spousal loan.
+Click on the Downloadable Table button below for an example of the tax savings calculation by effectively utilizing the prescribed rate spousal loan.

-There are some additional steps that need to be undertaken in order to formalize the spousal loan and to be in accordance to Canada Revenue Agency’s (CRA) protocols:
+There are some additional steps that need to be undertaken in order to formalize the spousal or family trust loan and to be in accordance to CRA’s protocols:

 - A promissory note should be drafted and signed by both parties to formalize the terms of the loan.

 - The interest on the loan needs to be paid, preferably from an account solely in the payer’s name to an account solely in the recipient’s name, before January 30 annually.
 Documentation such as cancelled cheques or proof of transfer should be retained for CRA audit purposes.